Fundamentals of Sound

 (e.g. due to the simultaneous, past, or future presence of additional stimuli, whether sonic or otherwise)

-Sound, Noise, Music: essential and operational definitions
+Sound, Noise, Music:

 Essential definition: a definition of a concept that

-(a) includes components that are both necessary (i.e. without them the concept would lose its identity) and sufficient (i.e. no other components are needed) to the concept's description, within a given context
+(a) includes components that are both necessary (i.e. without them the concept would lose its identity) and

-(b) uniquely identifies it (i.e. no other concept shares exactly the same defining components, within a given context).
+(b) uniquely identifies it (i.e. no other concept shares exactly the same defining components), within a given context.

-Operational definition: an essential definition of a concept that also outlines possible operations (i.e. processes; numerical or otherwise) that assist in the reliable identification and measurement of the concept's occurrences, within a given context.
+outlines possible operations (i.e. numerical or other processes) that assist in the reliable identification and measurement of the concept's occurrences, within a given context.

 SOUND